 Originally published on January 27th, 2021 – Updated on February 24th, 2021

-You may have noticed that in many of the usual locations where you can find a bank ATM, like convenience stores and gas stations, there’s another kiosk right next to the bank’s kiosk that says it is a Bitcoin ATM.
+You may have noticed that in many of the usual locations where you can find a traditional ATM, like convenience stores and gas stations, there’s another kiosk right next to the bank’s kiosk that says it is a Bitcoin ATM.
 But how do you use a Bitcoin ATM, and how do they work?

 Answer: All Bitcoin ATMs allow you to use cash to buy Bitcoin and send it to a Bitcoin wallet of your choosing.
 And many of these kiosks also allow you to sell Bitcoin and receive cash.
 You can also insert cash and have it sent to someone else’s Bitcoin wallet, or account.
 You just need a smartphone.
 Here’s how to use a Bitcoin ATM.

 Before You Go to the Bitcoin ATM